Alternative paleo flour!

 100% Organic Arrowroot (maranta arundinacea) Powder.
 May contain traces of cereals, peanuts, nuts, soy and sesame seeds.

-Organic; Vegan; Natural materials; Artificial flavorless; Free-from artificial coloring; Preservative-free; GMO free; No added sugars; Glutenfree; Fat-free; Free from saturated fat; Sugar-free; Rich in dietary fiber; Sodium/Salt-free
+Organic; Vegan; Natural materials; Artificial flavorless; Free-from artificial coloring; Preservative-free; BSE/TSE-free; GMO free; Not-irradiated; No added sugars; Glutenfree; Fat-free; Free from saturated fat; Sugar-free; Rich in dietary fiber; Sodium/Salt-free

 Dosage, recommended use, storage